Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

 Kore is split into installable modules.
 Start with `kore`, then add the others depending on the abstractions or tooling you need.

+All four modules are **Kotlin Multiplatform** (JVM + JS): the same coordinates publish JVM, JS, and common metadata variants.
+File/ZIP/JAR generation works on the JVM and Node.js; browser JS consumers build the DSL and call `exportAsStrings()` / `generateZipBytes()` instead.
+See [Multiplatform Support](/docs/advanced/multiplatform) for what runs where.

 ### `kore` - Core DSL

 - Build datapacks with the main Kore DSL.